raymond8505/rl-quick-chat/README.md

 # What?

-Custom quick chats, either one chat per chosen key, or choose randomly from a set of similar chats
+Custom quick chats, randomly send a quickchat from a group associated with a key, or send a specific one with `Single Mode`.

 # How?